RefactoringGuru/design-patterns-java/README.md

      */
     ```

     Don't be scared and ignore the non-English part of such comments.
-If you want to change something in a comment like this, then do it.
+If you want to change a comment like this, then feel free to do so.
 Even if you do it wrong, we'll tell you how to fix it during the Pull Request.

 ## License